adrianhall/develop-mobile-apps-with-csharp-and-azure/docs/chapter5/concepts.md

     We never provide the ability to request any tag (a wild-card) because it is a large security hole.
 With a wild-card tag, you could request push notifications for a user or group to which you were not allowed.

-The `$(claim)` format is used in automatically added tags to add claims from the authenticated user into the notification hub installation.
+The `$(provider.claim)` format is used in automatically added tags to add claims from the authenticated user into the notification hub installation.
 You can use any claim that is returned by the `/.auth/me` endpoint.
 The standard identifiers are:

 * $(*provider*.emailaddress)
 * $(*provider*.identityprovider)
 * $(*provider*.name)
-* $(*provider*.user_id)

 Replace *provider* with the provider name (facebook, google, microsoftaccount, twitter or aad).
 The list of claims that are available is different for each provider and additional claims may be available.
 It is possible to configure